-To advance sustainable soil management in Ontario by making research accessible and facilitating knowledge exchange between researchers, farmers, industry, government, and the general public.
+Soils at Guelph is an effort to advance sustainable soil management in Ontario by making research accessible and facilitating knowledge exchange between researchers, farmers, industry, government, and the public.

-Strategic Advisory Board
+SOILS Strategic Advisory Board:

-- Bob Kerr, Ontario grain and vegetable farmer
+- Bob Kerr, Ontario grain and vegetable Farmer

 - John Cranfield, Associate Dean, Ontario Agricultural College

 - Tori Waugh, Ontario Soil Network